IshLovesLucy/tech-challenge-pk/README.md

 # Prokeep Challenge

-This project intends to meet the req below while demonstrating forward-thinking, a structured approach to scaling as the app grows.
+This project intends to meet the requirements below while demonstrating forward-thinking, and a structured approach to scaling as the app grows.

 ## Project Requirements